Why Is Charleston Called the Holy City?

 The second synagogue on our list was founded in 1854 and is the oldest Orthodox synagogue in the South.
 Its original congregation was formed by Prussian and Polish immigrants.

-This church was the first Roman Catholic Church in the Carolinas.
+The first Roman Catholic Church in the Carolinas was Saint Mary of the Annunciation Roman Catholic Church.
 The original structure was built in 1798, and the current structure at 93 Hassell Street is the third structure to house the congregation.
 The second structure burned down in the 1838 Charleston fire.

-The French Protestant Huguenot Church is housed in possibly one of the most visually stunning structures in Charleston.
+Housed in possibly one of the most visually stunning structures in Charleston is the French Protestant Huguenot Church.
 This Gothic Revival building has been painted a light pink and was built in 1844.
 It lays claim to being the only Huguenot church in the U.S. that is still independent.

 The congregation was formed in Charleston by a group of 45 French Huguenots back in 1680.
 Many of Charleston’s high society families were early congregants.
 Today, church services are held in English — although the church offers one service in French in the spring.

-This classic Greek Revival church is known for its interior architectural designs, including its bright blue knave and stained-glass windows, and was designed by E.B.
-White.
+Designed by E.B.
+White, St. Johannes Lutheran Church is a Greek Revival church known for its interior architectural designs, including its bright blue knave and stained-glass windows.
 The congregation originally hailed from Germany, and services were in German until 1910.

 Charleston Houses of Worship by Land and Sea